calumgrant/logical/README.md

 - A string,
 - A Boolean value (true or false),
 - A name or number prefixed with @.

+The order in which facts are defined has no significance, except in the case of special predicates.

 # Creating rules
 A *rule* is a relation that is determined using logic.
 A rule is a statement that defines something to be true.
 For example,